-Inhalation: Dust may cause irritation to upper respiratory tract (nose and throat).
+Inhalation: Vapors are unlikely due to physical properties.
+Mist may cause irritation to upper respiratory tract (nose and throat).

 Ingestion: Low toxicity if swallowed.
 Small amounts swallowed incidentally as a result of normal handling operations are not likely to cause injury; however, swallowing larger amounts may cause local mucosal damage to esophagus and stomach.
 Swallowing may result in gastrointestinal irritation or ulceration.